boardflare/website/pages/blog/2024/python-in-excel.md

 - **Python cells share state**:  The Python cells are executed in the order they appear in the workbook, and they share state, similar to a Jupyter notebook.
 This is both a positive and a negative, and can make it difficult to debug and understand the code.

+See also this great [post by xlwings](https://www.xlwings.org/blog/my-thoughts-on-python-in-excel) on these and some other potential weaknesses.

 ## Alternatives

 ### PyXLL